LeandervanAarde/Recognition/README.md

 4. No API keys are required

-5. Make sure MAMP is installed </br>
-    You can download MAMP here: [MAMP](https://www.mamp.info/en/windows/)

-6. Place scripts database inside of the ".htdocs" folder and </br>

-7. Import SQL database into PHP my admin to get the data. </br>

 <!-- FEATURES AND FUNCTIONALITY-->
 <!-- You can add the links to all of your imagery at the bottom of the file as references -->